 DISM does not support servicing Windows PE with the online option

-- Deleting the registry key related with Windows PE
+- Deleting the registry key related to Windows PE

 - Use revertpendingactions with DISM